bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 :::tip

-If you want to switch the user ID, please call the [flush](#flushing-events) interface so that all the pending events can be sent before clearing the client instance, then call the [initialize](#initializing-client) interface with the new user information.
+If you want to switch the user ID, please call the [flush](#flushing-events) interface before calling the destroy, so that all the pending events can be sent before clearing the client instance, then call the [initialize](#initializing-client) interface with the new user information.

 :::